Femtoscopic study of the $\Lambda\alpha$ interaction: Methods

 \subsection{Properties of $\Lambda\alpha$ potentials}

 In Fig.~\ref{fig:LamAlphaPot}, we show the Skyrme type $\Lambda\alpha$ potentials, Chi3, LY-IV, and Chi3 w/o mom and the Gaussian-type SG and Isle.
 The main difference among the models is in the behavior at short distance.
-Among the Skyrme-type potentials, the Chi3 and Chi3 w/o mom models show the repulsive core, while LY-IV exhibits the Woods-Saxon like shape.
+Among the Skyrme-type potentials, the Chi3 and Chi3 w/o mom potentials increase near the origin, while LY-IV exhibits the Woods-Saxon like shape.
 This is a consequence of the different high-density behavior of the $\Lambda$ potential in nuclear matter mentioned above.
-In this way, we explicitly show that the property of $\Lambda$ in nuclear matter is reflected in the short range behavior of the $\Lambda\alpha$ potential.
-The Isle potential has further strong repulsive core at short distance, while the SG model is entirely attractive.
+In this way, we explicitly show that the property of $\Lambda$ in nuclear matter is reflected in the short-range behavior of the $\Lambda\alpha$ potential.
+The Isle potential has a further strong repulsive core at a short distance, while the SG model is entirely attractive.
 In all cases, the interaction ranges are of the order of $2$-$3~\text{fm}$.